OUR ACADEMICS

 Our academics help students develop critical thinking skills while immersed in an Islamic environment.

-At Silicon Valley Academy, we follow the California State Standards, Common Core Standards, and Next Generation Science Standards for the skills and concepts taught at each grade level.
+At Silicon Valley Academy, our curriculum exceeds the California State Standards, Common Core Standards, and Next Generation Science Standards for the skills and concepts taught at each grade level.
 Our teaching strategies from the GLAD model empower teachers to bring this content to life.
 The textbook is a resource to effectively teach concepts, along with field trips, artifacts, videos, children’s literature, and the internet.
-The content is the "what" we teach; our GLAD teaching philosophy and strategies are the "how" we do it.
-These strategies go beyond teaching students to find the "right answers" - what most schools engage in as a typical textbook activity - to developing critical thinking skills while examining complex problems.
-Students are actively involved in their learning process to develop a love of learning!
+The curriculum is the "what" we teach; our GLAD teaching philosophy and strategies are the "how" we do it.

 Curriculum Highlights: